 Sounds like a good reward.
 But just like share investments, if you are really interested in investing in Bitcoins, you should at least have some level of knowledge before purchasing it.
 I was persuaded to buy some Bitcoins by a friend of mine who I thought was very helpful.
 After the purchase he quickly disappeared from me, no doubt his was just a sneaky affiliate!

-Mami is a multi-lingual freelancer - interior designer by day, digital marketer by night, and currently studying to become a psychiatrist in Tokyo.
+Mami is a multi-lingual freelancer and counseling psychologist by day, digital marketer by night, based in Tokyo.
+She contributes motivational quote posters to CyberCash Worldwide regularly.

 Author // Mami Yamashita